isomerpages/mse/pages/mse50.md

 <p></p>

 <p><strong>#50YearsOfSustainability - Crowdsourcing for your environment stories</strong></p>
-<p>Got your own story or memory of what Singapore’s environment used to be like when you were growing up?
+<p>Got a story or memory of what Singapore’s environment used to be like when you were growing up?
 Share your stories and experiences with us and stand to win limited edition prizes! </p>

 <a href="/mse50contest"><img src="images/mse50/UGCWebBanner.png" class="img-icon" alt="web banner"></a>